 As a realtor you must make proper inquiries into your client’s tax residency status.

-Ensure that you follow all of the client identification and verification procedures as set out by your professional organisation and always fill out section C Client Risk on the FINTRAC- Individual Identification Information Record, whether your compliance officer recommends it or not.
+Ensure that you follow all of the client identification and verification procedures as set out by your professional organization and always fill out section C Client Risk on the FINTRAC- Individual Identification Information Record, whether your compliance officer recommends it or not.

 If you notice anything suspicious make note of it as required by professional rules, willful blindness will not provide any protection.